whisthq/vm-scripts/linux/README.md

 - Set Auto-Login
 - Disable Automatic Lock Screen

-You can simply run `./setup-linux.sh [IP ADDRESS]` to run those two scripts on a specific VM/container from any device.
+You can simply run `./setup-linux.sh [IP ADDRESS]` from a Linux computer to run those two scripts on a specific VM/container from any device.

 ### Linux Ubuntu Peer-to-Peer Scripts